ansys/pyansys-dev-guide/README.rst

 CI/CD should use either public `Azure Devops
 <https://azure.microsoft.com/en-us/services/devops/>`_ or public
 `GitHub Actions <https://github.com/features/actions>`_ for unit testing, release builds, and documentation builds.
-This should also be used for branch protection (see repository administration).
+The selected method should also be used for branch protection.
+For more information, see Repository Administration.

-A good example for a documentation build action can be found at `PyAnsys Sphinx Theme Documentation Action <https://github.com/pyansys/pyansys-sphinx-theme/blob/main/.github/workflows/ci-build.yml>`_.
-This is used to generate the `PyAnsys Sphinx Theme Documentation
+Here are some good examples of using actions:
+  - The `PyAnsys Sphinx documentation theme action <https://github.com/pyansys/pyansys-sphinx-theme/blob/main/.github/workflows/ci-build.yml>`_ generates Ansys Python package documentation using the `PyAnsys Sphinx theme <https://sphinxdocs.pyansys.com/>`__.
+  - The `MAPD documentation action <https://github.com/pyansys/pymapdl/blob/main/.github/workflows/ci-build.yml>`_
-<https://sphinxdocs.pyansys.com/>`__.
-Also, see `MAPDL Documentation Action https://github.com/pyansys/pymapdl/blob/main/.github/workflows/ci-build.yml`__ for how to generate documentation using product containers.
+  generates MAPDL documentation using product containers.

-The `PyAEDT Unit Testing Action <https://github.com/pyansys/PyAEDT/blob/main/.github/workflows/unit_tests.yml>`_ shows how to run unit testing using an application pre-installed on a self-hosted agent.
+  - The `PyAEDT unit testing action <https://github.com/pyansys/PyAEDT/blob/main/.github/workflows/unit_tests.yml>`_ runs unit testing using an application preinstalled on a self-hosted agent.

-See `MAPDL Azure Devops <https://github.com/pyansys/pymapdl/blob/main/.ci/azure-pipelines.yml>`_ for an azure pipeline that uses a containerized application to run unit testing.
-See `DPF-Core Azure Devops <https://github.com/pyansys/DPF-Core/blob/master/.ci/azure-pipelines.yml>`_ for an example that uses a universal package to run unit testing.
+  - The `MAPDL Azure DevOps action <https://github.com/pyansys/pymapdl/blob/main/.ci/azure-pipelines.yml>`_ uses a containerized application to run unit testing for an Azure pipeline.
+  - The `DPF-Core Azure DevOps action <https://github.com/pyansys/DPF-Core/blob/master/.ci/azure-pipelines.yml>`_ uses a universal package to run unit testing.

 Source Organization ``ansys/<product/service>/<feature>/``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 PyAnsys projects follow the `Namespace Packages`_ convention to allow
-for multiple libraries to use the same shared ``ansys`` namespace.
+multiple libraries to use the same shared ``ansys`` namespace.
 For
 example, the `PyMAPDL`_ library with the ``ansys-mapdl-core`` package
 name has the following directory structure: